Arkderce/apiyt-search/README.md

 ### Description
- Program sends request for search results and saves answer as dictionary in form:
- keys: title, values: data of upload, if given response has any video that has newer data of upload code gets triggered and notifies user about new video with popup on desktop
+ Program sends request for search results and saves answer as list if given response has any video that has newer data of upload code gets triggered and notifies user about new video with popup on desktop